 "Capitalism and democracy, when allowed to operate properly, remove the untrustworthy and replace them with new agents.
 Markets and government in many developed economies are clearly in the midst of that sea change."

 Indeed, there are the political questions on top of everything else that make old-fashioned investing even more difficult.

 Banking analyst Meredith Whitney, another "Delivering Alpha" panelist and perpetual Wall Street lightning rod, has rankled many with her candid assessments of how the markets and the financial institutions at their core are operating.

-But her assessment of the market during a controversial CNBC interview in August—during which she famously called Tea Party members "freaked-out white guys"—served to encapsulate the dilemmas and difficult choices investors face going forward.
+But her assessment of the market during a controversial CNBC interview in August—during which she famously called Tea Party members —served to encapsulate the dilemmas and difficult choices investors face going forward.

 The recent downturn has inspired comparisons to the financial crisis days of 2008—another blow to investor confidence, trust in the market and ability to find alpha.
 But Whitney said the comparison is misplaced.